 That’s why you always need to pay close attention not to break them, as these sharp spines can get very dangerous.

 Despite all that, carbon arrows can be used by anyone, as they’re easy to use and perform well with beginners and intermediate level archers.
-However, these arrows can get very costly easily and they vary in terms of quality greatly.
+However, these types of arrows can get very costly easily and they vary in terms of quality greatly.

 - Performs well for most archers